 Has directed several rappers in movies, including Tupac Shakur in Juice, Ice-T in Surviving the Game (1994), Snoop Dogg in Bones (2001) and DMX in Never Die Alone (2004).

 Has helmed episode of myriad TV series, including The Wire, ER and Criminal Minds.

 Janet — Daughter

-Howard University, Washington, DC (BA in Architecture); New York University, New York, NY (MA in Film Production)
+Howard University, Washington, District of Columbia, United States (BA in Architecture); New York University, New York, New York, United States (MA in Film Production)